jboogie23/scissors-paper-rock/README.md

-# scissors-paper-rock
-Scissors Paper Rock Game
+Scissors Paper Rock Game created as part of The Odin Project Fundamentals course.